fermionresearch/phonon/docker/README.md

   keys are process-lifetime, not persisted.
 - **Queue/503 contract.** Steer new traffic away when `/health` queue depth approaches `--max-queue`; on 503, honor `Retry-After`.
-- **Throughput expectation, measured not promised:** the gated dense path measured ~6x realtime at batch 1 on an A100-40GB across the full 5,559- utterance LibriSpeech test set (p50 0.96 s per ~7 s utterance).
+- **Throughput, measured:** at batch 1 on an A100-40GB across the full 5,559-utterance LibriSpeech test set, the default dense path decoded a typical ~7 s utterance in 0.96 s at the median.
 Size fleets from your own audio mix.
 - **Graceful shutdown (`0.2.0`).** SIGTERM stops accepting new requests, drains in-flight work, then exits — safe behind rolling deploys.
 - Request logging goes to stderr and never includes audio contents.